robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

     </div>
     ```

-    * This form is using Bootstrap for the styling with the form-group and form-control css classes.
+    * This form is using Bootstrap for the styling with the form-group, form-control btn, and btn-* css classes.
     * The autocomplete="off" and novalidate directives for the form tag tell the browser to turn off that built-in functionality so that we can do our validation with Angular.

 <div class="exercise-end"></div>